Chideraozigbo/Plant-Disease-Recognition-System/readme.md

 4. Click the "Predict Disease" button to see the diagnosis.

+## Dataset
+The dataset used for training the model can be found [here](https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset?resource=download).

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.